 Should I switch to AirTag for a thick wallet?

-AirTag's 60 dB rating sounds quieter than CARD Spot's 105 dB, but AirTag's chime has stronger bass frequencies that penetrate thick leather better.
-In practice, an AirTag in a card-shaped holder is often more audible through thick wallets than a CARD Spot.
-Test before switching; results vary by wallet.
+AirTag's speaker rating looks quieter than CARD Spot's 105 dB, but AirTag's chime has stronger bass frequencies that can penetrate thick leather better.
+A card-shaped AirTag holder may be easier to hear through thick wallets than a CARD Spot, but results vary by wallet.

 Can I drill holes in my wallet to improve volume?